Was your home damaged in a tornado? Here’s what to do next

 For temporary, immediate housing, people often turn to a shelter opened by a local government, the American Red Cross or other organizations.

-People also may need to access insurance to cover longer-term housing, for rebuilding a home and/or replacing belongings, including vehicles.
+People also may need to access insurance to cover longer-term housing, to rebuild a home and/or replace belongings, including vehicles.

 Keep receipts for hotel bills, clothing and meals while displaced, and take notes on the calls you make to insurance companies, including the numbers you call, the people spoken to, dates and times, and what was said.